pieterb/pieterb.github.io/bebop_scales.md

 ## Conclusions

 1. By adding chromatic extension notes to the three common heptatonic scales, we can construct 10 different octatonic bebob scales.
+2. The name “Bebop Dorian” is rather unfortunate.
+First, it’s just a mode of the “Bebop Dominant” scale, not really a unique scale in its own right.
+Secondly, there are at least 2 other bebop scales that more plainly and directly express the Dorian mode.